Male: 100 and over

 Pyrenees are prone to other conditions, including cataracts, patellar luxation, bloat, Osteochondrosis disease, entropion, or otitis externa.

 While we can’t physically help your dog since we aren’t licensed vets, we want to help you and your pup live the best life, so if your pup has issues that aren’t pre-existing, we can help you cover eligible vet visits if you have a Spot plan.
-Members also have access to our 24/7 telehealth service powered by whiskerDocs.
+Members also have access to a 24/7 telehealth service powered by VetAccess.